Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Wow, we've learned a lot here today.

-We've learned a lot already.
+Learned a lot already.

-It's about all of the time for that.
+It's about all we've got time for.

 Thank you so much for joining us.